vistadataproject/vistadataproject.github.io/demo/PCE/skinTest.md

 The RPC emulator implements the RPC call with an ORWPCE PCE4NOTE operation as well.
 Once a progress note is saved, if you logout CPRS and relogin to select the saved note (or select a different patient and select back to the same patient), you will be able to see the ORWPCE PCE4NOTE RPC call via the management client's RPC Events.
 ![](../images/PCE/readSkinTest.png)

+## Update Skin Test

+This feature is not implemented yet so any update will create a new record.